 - Don’t pay anyone or touch the company bank accounts

 - Record your actions carefully

 - Don’t panic or put your head in the sand, simply take clear decisive action and we’ll help you through it as best we can

 Make Contact Today

-Directors should therefore be aware that if they are concerned about the implications of this, they should make contact with us as soon as possible for an informal discussion about your situation.
+Directors should therefore be aware that if they are concerned about the implications of this, they should make contact with us as soon as possible for an informal discussion about your situation if you should liquidate my company.
 We can explain your options and whether we feel your actions fall outside the intended use of the bounce back loan.